adonisjs/v5-docs/content/releases/may-2022-release.md

-This release brings improvements to Lucid model factories, the ability to switch Drive S3 and GCS bucket at runtime, and the `make:suite` command to create new test suites, along with many bug fixes and minor improvements.
+This release improves Lucid model factories and the ability to switch Drive S3 and GCS buckets at runtime.
+In addition, the `make:suite` command to create new test suites and many bug fixes and minor improvements.

 You must update all the packages under `@adonisjs` scope to their latest version.
 You can run the npm update command or use the following command to upgrade packages manually.